mdarse/take-the-register/README.md

 `OOP Programming (PI)`

 The initials can be 2 or 3 letters.
 Of course, you need to set initials in the professor's profile for matching to work correctly.
+The automatic matching will occur only if a professor hasn't be defined manually.

 Also, the application ignore event ending with `?`or `(???)`

-In a future version, you will be able to set custom expressions to filter or associate events.
+_In a future version, you will be able to set custom expressions to filter or associate events._